GLOBAL MARKETS-Stocks rise, U.S. yields slip as markets await Fed rate hike

 By Herbert Lash and Danilo Masoni

-NEW YORK/MILAN, May 3 (Reuters) - A gauge of global equity markets rose slightly on Tuesday while 10-year U.S. Treasury yields slid from 3% amid investor caution ahead of the biggest single-day rate hike expected by the U.S. Federal Reserve since 2000.
+NEW YORK/MILAN, May 3 (Reuters) - A gauge of global equity markets edged higher on Tuesday while 10-year U.S. Treasury yields eased back from the 3% level as investors remained cautious, expecting the Federal Reserve to hike rates by the most in a single day since 2000.

-In a sign of the challenge the Fed faces in subduing rising consumer prices, data showed U.S. job openings hit a record in March as worker shortages persisted, suggesting employers may raise wages in a move that would likely fuel inflation.
+In a sign of the challenge the Fed faces in fighting inflation, data showed U.S. job openings hit a record in March as worker shortages persisted, suggesting employers may need to raise wages.

-The Fed is expected to hike rates by half a percentage point at the end of a policy meeting on Wednesday, and to soon start trimming its asset holdings.
+Investors expect the Fed hike rates by half a percentage point on Wednesday, and to detail plans to reduce its $8.9 trillion balance sheet.
 The U.S. central bank raised its policy interest rate by 25 basis points in March.

+Major stock indices in Europe rose, as did Wall Street's big equity benchmarks.

 "We could get a dead-cat bounce after the Fed meeting if it's not more hawkish than what the market has been fearing," said Jimmy Chang, chief investment officer at the Rockefeller Global Family Office, adding investor anxiety was running high.